microtrain/bootcamp/11-CakePHP/02-CakePHP.md

 Create, Read, Update, Delete

 ## Migrations
 Rolling snapshots of the database structure.
-These allow you migrate your database's strucutre forward and backwards across snapshots.
+These allow you migrate your database's structure forward and backwards across snapshots.

 ## Create a Repository on GitHub